commentary Romans 9

 19 Thou wilt say then unto me, Why doth he yet find fault?
 For who hath resisted his will?
 20 Nay but, O man, who art thou that repliest against God?
 Shall the thing formed say to him that formed it, Why hast thou made me thus?
 21 Hath not the potter power over the clay, of the same lump to make one vessel unto honour, and another unto dishonour?

-Some argue that they are not accountable for their actions: “If God sends events into my life that result in me doing what He wished, then how can He blame me?
+Seeing that God will so assuredly accomplish His purpose, some men will attempt to justify their wickedness: “If God sends events into my life that result in me doing what He wished, then how can He blame me?
 He knew what would happen!
 Who can resist His will?”
 See this flawed argument in Rom 3:5-7 also.
 The point is dead-ended, for God does extend mercy to every person who asks in humility.
-If He finds fault with a man, we are sure it is for good reason.
+If He finds fault with a man, its because he did not respond positively.
 God will not act contrary to His character.
-He cannot lie (Titus 1:2) nor deny Himself (2Tim 2:13), so if we ask He will forgive (1John 1:9).
+He cannot lie (Titus 1:2) nor deny Himself (2Tim 2:13), so if we sincerely ask He will forgive (1John 1:9).

 22 What if God, willing to shew his wrath, and to make his power known, endured with much longsuffering the vessels of wrath fitted to destruction: 23 And that he might make known the riches of his glory on the vessels of mercy, which he had afore prepared unto glory, 24 Even us, whom he hath called, not of the Jews only, but also of the Gentiles?

-The New Covenant people of God are the called according to the law of Faith, not of the Jews only, but also of the Gentiles.
-Together they are one people (Eph 2:14), branches of the same olive tree (Rom 11:24), a chosen generation and an holy nation (1Pet 2:9), children of the living God (v26).
-This did not just happen, it was foreknown and predestinated by God and that should testify powerfully to Jews and Gentiles.
+In the New Covenant, God has called (kaleo) Jews and Gentiles according to the law of Faith (see notes for Rom 1:6; Mat 20:16).
+God’s plan was to make them one people (Eph 2:14), branches of the same olive tree (Rom 11:24), a chosen generation and an holy nation (1Pet 2:9), children of the living God (v26).
+This chapter shows by carefully details that this did not just happen.
+It was foreknown, planned and predestinated by God even before the world began.
+And that should testify powerfully to Jews and Gentiles.

 25 As he saith also in Osee, I will call them my people, which were not my people; and her beloved, which was not beloved.
 26 And it shall come to pass, that in the place where it was said unto them, Ye are not my people; there shall they be called the children of the living God.

-This tremendous prophecy from the book of Hosea foretells the Gentile inclusion into God’s Covenant with Man.
-There are many similar foretellings in the Old Testament.
+This remarkable prophecy from the book of Hosea foretells the Gentile inclusion into God’s Covenant with Man.
+There are other similar predictions of this mystery in the Old Testament.
 See especially Isaiah 54, which is an intricate prophecy of the barren woman (the Gentiles) rejoicing at being accepted at last.
+Somehow, the Jews did not understand these “hidden in plain sight” prophecies which had to be revealed to the Apostles (Col 1:26-27) little by little.

 27 Esaias also crieth concerning Israel, Though the number of the children of Israel be as the sand of the sea, a remnant shall be saved: 28 For he will finish the work, and cut it short in righteousness: because a short work will the Lord make upon the earth.